 Constructed between the 6th and the 9th century by Maharajadhiraja Mathanadeva, this temple is visited by numerous tourists and local residents.
 The temple is known for its erotic sculptures and has a vibe similar to the Khajuraho temples.

-Attributing to its mythological significance, Pandupole is a renowned tourist spot situated in Alwar, near Sarika National Park.
+Attributing to its mythological significance, Pandupole is a renowned tourist spot situated in Alwar, near Sariska National Park.

 A 35 feet waterfall and a sacred Hanuman temple are nestled on the way to Pandupole.
 The area is also home to various kind of flora and fauna including langurs, spurfowl, and more.

-Cushioned in the middle of Sarika National Park, this fort was built in the seventeenth century during the famine.
+Cushioned in the middle of Sariska National Park, this fort was built in the seventeenth century during the famine.

 The fort is open from October to July end.
 The tourists are free to rent a jeep from the Forest Office and proceed on a jeep safari to visit the Kankwadi Fort in Alwar.